United States Artists: Berresford Prize

+Established in 2019, The Berresford Prize is an unrestricted $50,000 award given annually to a cultural practitioner who has contributed significantly to the advancement, well-being, and care of artists in society.
+Awardees to date include Beth Boone, Maori Karmael Holmes, Louise Erdrich, Lulani Arquette, Roberto Bedoya, Linda Goode Bryant and Kristy Edmunds.

 Selection process

 Every year, a geographically diverse group of nominators consist of scholars, critics, arts administrators, producers, curators, artists, field experts, and other cultural professionals are asked to nominate those they think deserve the USA fellowship.
 Then, the nominees are invited to submit applications with work samples, which are reviewed by a selected groups of discipline-specific panels composed of artists, curators, historians, experts, academics, and producers.
 After the panels select the finalists, the Board of Trustees go over the finalists together and approve.

-Programs

-Assembly

-Every year, USA invites each year's class of awardees to connect them with their donors, stakeholders and community partners.
-This is a three-day retreat that includes presentations by USA fellows, a keynote by the Berresford Prize recipient, and various workshops designed to provide artists care for themselves and their practices.

-Anthology

-Anthology is an annual publication produced by interns at USA.
-Each edition highlights different themes working with each year's class of USA Fellows and provides deeper connections and understandings of them through the glimpse of their daily life.
-The first edition, A Slow Unfolding (2019), covers a theme of "Nourishment" and the second edition, Grazing: A Nationwide Study of Artists and Their Snacks (2020), explores the relationship between artists and their snacks.

 Artist Relief

-In order to support the life of artists during COVID-19 crisis, USA and a group of national arts grant makers have created an emergency fund to offer financial aid and useful informational resources for artist across the country.
-The fund will run through September 2020 in 5 rounds.
+To support artists during the COVID-19 pandemic, USA and a group of national arts grant makers created an emergency fund to offer financial aid and useful informational resources for artist across the country.